bngsudheer/ansible-role-elasticsearch/README.md

 Elasticsearch
 =========
 Installs Elasticsearch on CentOS 7.
+We will support other Linux distributions in future.

 Installation Instructions:
 ------------